-A liam J. Henzel, John T. Stults, Colin Watanabe
+William J. Henzel, John T. Stults, Colin Watanabe

 The Distinguished Contribution Award recognizes a focused, singular achievement in or contribution to fundamental or applied mass spectrometry.
 The 2002 award is presented to William J. Henzel, John T. Stults, and Colin Watanabe of Genentech.
 South San Francisco, California. for the initial implementation of peptide mass fingerprinting for the rapid identification of protein components.
-The use of peptide mass maps for sequence database searching was proposed in 1989, and is now widely practiced.
+The use of peptide mass maps for sequence database searching was proposed in 1989. and is now widely practiced.
 The initial method utilized a computer program.
 FRAGFIT, that identified a protein by matching two or more molecular masses of peptide fragments obtained from chemical or enzymatic cleavages with fragment masses in a protein sequence database.
 At that time, fast atom bombardment (FAB) and plasma desorption mass spectrometry were the most common ionization methods for analysis of peptide mixtures.
 The results of the initial demonstration were presented as a poster at the Third Symposium of the Protein Society in Seattle in August 1989.
 This methodology was the first to allow protein identification without the need for time-consuming Edman sequencing or immunoaffinity probes.

-In the early 1990s, this team improved the methodology exceed even further owing to contemporaneous advances in matrix-assisted laser desorption ionization time-of-flight (MALDI-occurrentry).
-Their landmark study reported in 1993 in the Proceedings of the National Academy of Sciences USA (volume 90, and incingly showed that MS approaches alone could be used to analyze proteins from two-dimensional polyacrylamide gels, and improvements in sensitivity, mass accuracy, and sample throughput have made this the method of choice for the proteins from gels.
+In the early 1990s, this team improved the methodology which progressed even further owing to contemporaneous advances in matrix-assisted laser desorption ionization time-of-flight (MALDITOF) mass spectrometry.
+Their landmark study reported in 1993 in the Proceedings of the National Academy of Sciences USA (volume 90, page 5011) convincingly showed that MS approaches alone could be used to analyze proteins from two-dimensional polyacrylamide gels.
+Further developments by a number of researchers, including the completion of a number of genome sequences, the incorporation of MS MS peptide sequencing, and improvements in sensitivity, mass accuracy, and sample throughput have made this the method of choice for the identification of proteins from gels.
 This methodology is a key component that links mass spectrometry to post-genome biology.
-It is used in a protein around the world.
-Its importance is further seen by the number of databases available for mass-based searches, thus presence of sequence database search engines supplied with commercial mass spectrometer data systems.
-The ability to the proteins from complex samples has led to the field of proteomics.
+It is used by hundreds of laboratories around the world.
+Its importance is further seen by the number of databases available for mass-based searches, and the ubiquitous presence of sequence database search engines supplied with commercial mass spectrometer data systems.
+The ability to rapidly identify proteins from complex samples has led to the field of proteomics.

-Henzel began his career in protein chemistry at the Department of Immunology at Boston Children's Hospital/Harvard Later, he moved to the University of Massachusetts before joining Genentech.
-John T. Stults received a B.A. in Chemistry age of Wooster in Wooster, Ohio.
-His Ph.D. in Analytical Chemistry was obtained from Michigan State University with Professors Christie G. Enke and Jack Throck Watson.
-Colin Watanabe obtained his B.S. and M.S. degrees in Chemical term the University of California.
+William J. Henzel began his career in protein chemistry at the Department of Immunology at Boston Children's Hospital/Harvard Medical School.
+Later, he moved to the University of Massachusetts before joining Genentech.
+John T. Stults received a B.A. in Chemistry from the College of Wooster in Wooster.
+Ohio.
+His Ph.D. in Analytical Chemistry was obtained from Michigan State University with guidance from Professors Christic G. Enke and Jack Throck Watson.
+Colin Watanabe obtained his B.S. and M.S. degrees in Chemical Engineering from the University of California.
 Los Angeles.
 Currently, he is a Distinguished Software Engineer at Genentech.

-The Biemann Medal
+The Biemann Medal recognizes a